Photinia stand out with their scarlet and red-colored leaves.

 It is the best season to plant.
 Photinia are best planted in fall to promote root development.

-The best time is November; however, you can plant as early as September and as late as December as long as freezing days are avoided.
+The best time is November; however, you can plant as early as September and as late as December.
+Just make sure you’re avoiding freezing days.

 Avoid planting during the rest of winter.